 Adrenaline (epinephrine) is both a neurotransmitter and a hormone.
 It is synthesized in the adrenal glands and some neurons.
-It is synthesized from dopamine; hence it follows the same pathway as dopamine production, with a few extra chemical reactions to finally produce adrenaline.
 It is an excitatory neurotransmitter, with low levels being associated with fatigue, inability to focus, reduced attention span, difficulty sleeping and difficulty losing weight.
 Interestingly, these are often symptoms described by individuals under high stress, with adrenal exhaustion.

 Noradrenaline (norepinephrine) is related to adrenaline but is far more widespread throughout the body.
 Like adrenaline, it is excitatory; thus it increases wakefulness, alertness, and vigilance.
 It is elevated during stress, driving the ‘fight or flight’ response which allows us to focus and retrieve memories.
 It also increases restlessness and can promote anxiety.
 Generally, high levels are associated with prolonged stress and ADHD.